drjoschua/nr-litteratur/UU-FUBA.md

 [Up](#tekster-om-funksjonsnedsettelser-og-barrierer)

-The World Health Organization (WHO) (2001) presents a classificaiton framework that can serve as scientific basis for understanding imapairments, disabilities and its factors, establish a a common language, permit comparison of data, and provide a systematic coding scheme for all elements involved.
+The World Health Organization (WHO) (2001) presents a classification framework that can serve as scientific basis for understanding impairments, disabilities and its factors, establish a common language, permit comparison of data, and provide a systematic coding scheme for all elements involved.

-The ICF encompasses all aspects of human health and some health-relevant compoments.
+The ICF encompasses all aspects of human health and some health-relevant components.
 The ICF describes human functioning and its restrictions and provides a framework to organize this information.
-The information is organizaed in:
+The information is organized in:

 * Part 1. __Functioning and disability__: can be expressed to indicate problems («disability») or indicate nonproblematic neutral aspects («functioning»)
    * 1.1. __Body functions and structures__: interpreted by constructs and operationalized by qualifiers:
      * 1.1.1. __Body functions__: `physiological functions of body systems` interpreted by changes in physiological systems and anatomical structures.
-     * 1.1.2. __Body structures__: `anatomical partsof the body such as organs, limbs and their compoments` interpreted by capacity and performance
+     * 1.1.2. __Body structures__: `anatomical parts of the body such as organs, limbs and their components` interpreted by capacity and performance
    * 1.2. __Activities and participation__
-     * 1.2.1. __Activity__: `the exectution of a task or action by an individual`.
+     * 1.2.1. __Activity__: `the execution of a task or action by an individual`.
      * 1.2.2. __Participation__: `[the] involvement in a life situation`.
 * Part 2. __Contextual factors__
-   * 2.1. __Enviornmental factors__: `make up the physical, social and attidudinl environment in which people live and conduct their lives` organized from the individual's most immediate enviornment to the general environment.
+   * 2.1. __Environmental factors__: `make up the physical, social and attitudinal environment in which people live and conduct their lives` organized from the individual's most immediate environment to the general environment.
       * 2.2.1. __Individual__ the immediate environment of the individual.
-      * 2.2.2. __Societal__ formanl and informal social structures in the community or society that have an impact on individuals
+      * 2.2.2. __Societal__ formal and informal social structures in the community or society that have an impact on individuals
    * 2.2. __Personal factors__: The particular background on an individual's life and living.
 Not further classified in the ICF.

 ### 1.1.
 Body functions and structures